-According to your needs, you can configure Windows Firewall settings (block or open port in Windows 10/8/7l) and restore defaults if you are unsatisfied with the default Windows Firewall settings.
+According to your needs, you can configure Windows Firewall settings (block or open port in Windows 10/8/7) and restore defaults if you are unsatisfied with the default Windows Firewall settings.
 However, for this, you need to get to the advanced settings of the firewall.
 This is simple, simply open up the control panel and in its search box type – Firewall.
 Then open Firewall and click on its ‘Advanced Settings’ link.
 In this post, we will see in detail how to block or open a port in Windows 10/8/7 firewall

 When in the ‘Advanced Settings’ of Windows firewall, click the Advanced settings link in the left-hand pane of the main firewall dialog.
 This will bring up the Windows Firewall with Advanced Security window.

-2. Select Inbound Rules:- Now, if you see the firewall window shows a list of rules on the left side.
-From the list, select Inbound Rules to display the inbound rules section.
+2. The next Step Is to Select Inbound RulesNow, if you see the firewall window shows a list of rules on the left side.
+From the list, select and click Inbound Rules to display the inbound rules section.

-3. Select the ‘New Rule’ option:- Then, from the right pane select the ‘New Rule’ option.
+3. Then Select the ‘new Rule’ OptionThen, from the right pane select the ‘New Rule’ option.

-4. Select ‘Port’:- Doing so will open the ‘New Inbound Rule Wizard’ window.
+4. Select Port and Click Next ButtonDoing so will open the ‘New Inbound Rule Wizard’ window.
 From it, select ‘Port’ as the new Rule Type and click Next.
 For safety purposes, I tried blocking TCP port.
 Click on Specific local ports.
-Then choose one port like 80
+Then choose one port number like 80.

 Click Next to continue.

-6. Select ‘Block the connection’:- Next, select ‘Block the connection’ as the Action and click Next.
+5. Specify the Action ‘Block the connection’Next, select ‘Block the connection’ as the Action and click Next.

 6. Select All the Profiles Available in the Next WindowLater, select all the profiles available for different type of connections (Domain, Private and Public) and Click Next to continue.

 7.Give a Name of Your Choice to the New Rule.pngGive a name of your choice to the new rule.
 I used ‘block suspicious ports’.
 If you want, you can add the description to the new rule.
 This step is however optional.
 Finally, click the Finish button to configure the settings.

 8. Steps to Open Port in Windows FirewallAt times, you may you may feel the need of opening a port in the Windows firewall to let a specific IP communicate with your computer.
 For example, while playing games.
 The procedure to open a port remains more or less the same.
 All you need to do is follow the instructions in the New Inbound Rule wizard, specify the Port and select Allow the connection.

 Also consider using Action1 to block or allow TCP/IP port remotely if: